HandBrake/HandBrake-docs/source/en/latest/introduction/quick-start.markdown

 ## Select a preset

 HandBrake provides a number of settings `Presets` to make your new video work well with your playback devices and software.
-For instance, if you have a third generation Apple TV, you may wish to select the `AppleTV 3` preset.
-The default `Normal` preset is fast and relatively compatible.
+For instance, if you have a Playstation 4, you may wish to select the `Playstation 1080p30 Surround` preset under `Devices`.

+The default `Fast 1080p30` preset is often a good choice because it's fast and compatible with most devices.

 <!-- .system-lin -->